 We are pursuing product candidates with strong scientific rationale to address indications where there is both a high unmet need and an opportunity to develop best-in-class or first-in-class therapeutics.
-We currently have four clinical-stage product candidates, in addition to six preclinical programs.
+We currently have three clinical-stage product candidates, in addition to one late-stage preclinical product candidate and five additional preclinical programs.